tomzx/blog.tomrochette.com-content/agi/books/the-society-of-mind/article.md

 	* opinions: "I think the red block is on the table"
 	* beliefs: "I believe that the red block is on the table"

+## 30.3 Mental Models
+* Does a book know what is written inside it?
+Clearly no. Does a book contain knowledge?
+Clearly, yes.
+But how could anything contain knowledge, yet not know it?
+* Possessing knowledge amounts to saying that some observer could employ that person or machine to answer certain kinds of questions.
+* A person or machine *contains* a model of knowledge itself.
+It is not perfect, but it allows us to query it and generate answers.

+## Appendix

+### 2 The Genesis of Mental Realms

+* In their first few days, human infants learn to distinguish people by their odors; then, over the next few weeks, they learn to recognize individuals by sound of voice; only after several months do they start to reliably distinguish the sights of faces.
+Most likely we learn to make each of these distinctions by several different methods, and it is probably no accident that these abilities develop in a sequence that corresponds to their increasing complexity.

 # See also

 # Sources